mohigeo33/tempedge/README.md

 **Author**: ***[Gulam Mohiuddin](https://www.linkedin.com/in/mohigeo33/)*** (2025)
 **License**: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)
-**Repository Purpose**: Methodological transparency and reproducibility for the future users.
+**Repository Purpose**: Methodological transparency and reproducibility for future users.

 ---

-## 🔍 Description
+## 🔍 1.
+Description

 **TempEdge** is a methodological framework designed to detect and filter artefacts in Landsat Collection 2 Level-2 (LC2L2) Surface Temperature (ST) data, particularly focused on tropical urban environments.
 The approach ensures high-quality LST observations by combining:

 - Cloud masking via CFMask
 - Monthly LST plausibility checks
 - Threshold derivation using TempEdge logic
-- Artefact filtering with statistical comparisons

-This repository is not intended for end-users or application interfaces, but instead for scientific reviewers and researchers assessing the reproducibility and robustness of the method.
+- Applying TempEdge Threshold to filter artefacts

+## 🔍 2.
+How to use the repository?
+This repository has three modules:
+apply_tempedge: If you are interested in applying TempEdge in your study to detect and filter out artefacts, you should use this module
+dev_analysis_tempedge: If you are interested in seeing how TempEdge was developed and how statistical analysis is performed to reinforce the method's effectiveness
+cross_site_validation: If you are interested in seeing how the cross-site validation was performed for the TempEdge

 ---